 Safety During Severe Weather

 During severe weather, it is important to stay away from windows, doors and outside walls.
 Turn off all heating, cooling and ventilation systems including attic and window fans.
 Place a combination of plastic and duct tape around all doors and windows and make sure they are locked.
 Our ThermoKing windows are built to withstand hurricane-force winds.
 These are currently some of the safest home windows on the market.
-Here is a video to show you just how strong these windows really are!

 A Window Could Be Your Lifeline In An Emergency

 Windows have saved many lives when used as emergency escape routes.
 Larger, egress windows can take on an even greater role by preventing families from being trapped in a basement and by more easily allowing rescue crews to enter the home.
 In order to make sure your escape plan will work, while still keeping the window areas safe for children, be sure to follow these guidelines:

 - Make sure windows are not nailed or painted shut.

 - Do not install air conditioners in windows that may be needed for escape.